TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.8.3 =
+* Restored div ids based on setting set number to allow multiple link libraries to be displayed on the same page
+* Changed AJAX loading indicator from being displayed in a span to a div
+* Changed text displayed when no categories or no links are displayed to be simpler

 = 2.8.2 =
 * Fixed problem with AJAX mode when switching categories
 * Changes names of categories to full name in user submission form